 - Business rate collection

 Making a compliment, comment or complaint

 You can register a compliment, comment or complaint about Worcester City Council using an on-line form by clicking the button below.
-Alternatively, you can contact our Customer Service Centre or print and complete a paper form.
+Alternatively, you can contact our Customer Service Centre or print and complete a pdf paper form (572 KB) .

 We will provide a response to your feedback within 15 working days or, if our investigations take longer, we will keep you informed of the time scale and reasons for the delay.